• Skip to primary navigation

 Music Science Experiments for Kids

-This activity lets children see the effect of sound vibrations.
+This activity allows children to see the effect of sound vibrations.

 How to see sound vibrations